 Source: Krienbrook Permeable Pavers

-So don’t let all this rain get you down!
-There are ways to deal with all this water in an incredibly creative manner that is both functional and beautiful at the same time.
-And don’t we all just love form and function working together?
-YES!!
+Rain gardens are a way to deal with all the water that we experience in the Pacific Northwest in a creative manner that is both functional and beautiful at the same time.
+Don’t you love seeing form and function working together?